Setting Up Service Indicator Codes and Reasons

 - ZZ SACR Srvs Ind Config

-If you need assistance with the above security roles, please contact your local college supervisor or IT Admin to request role access.
-Access to the pages used is limited and assigned by the local ctcLink security administrator.
+If you need assistance with the above security roles or SACR settings, please contact your local college supervisor or IT Admin to request role access

 Please consider starting the description line of your Service Indicator with identifying information, indicating your institution (LCC, OC, Peninsula, and so on).